wbridewell/arcadia/manual/relations.md

 | `:justifications` | A sequence of interlingua elements which provide the basis for the relation's inference. |

 Component Pipeline
-Relation instances are used in ARCADIA in two major places: working memory and episodic memory.
+Relation instances are used in ARCADIA in two major places: working memory and event memory.
 To get there, they follow this process:

 1. Instantiation requests are generated from the relation's SR-links by the SRLinkProcessor.
 1. The RelationTracker takes in these requests, and instantiates the relations.
 Note the dotted line here: some relations may require the focus of attention to be instantiated, but others may be instantiated without the additional use of attention.
 1. Working Memory
         1. The RelationMemorizer generates requests to encode every relation instance in working memory if its value has changed.
         1. Finally, if given the focus of attention, WorkingMemory carries out the memorization request by storing the relation instance for later retrieval.
-1. Episodic Memory
+1. Event Memory
     1. The RelationDetector acknowledges the presence of relation instances in accessible content, and generates an event for them.
-    1. Finally, EpisodicMemory streams together the punctuative events into a temporally ordered and compressed representation.
+    1. Finally, EventMemory streams together the punctuative events into a temporally ordered and compressed representation.

 ![Box and arrow diagram illustrating the pipeline described above.](images/relations.png)